RoboStack/ros-noetic/README.md

 # on Windows, install Visual Studio 2017 or 2019 with C++ support
 # see https://docs.microsoft.com/en-us/cpp/build/vscpp-step-0-installation?view=msvc-160

+# only on linux, if you are having issues finding GL/OpenGL, also do:
+mamba install mesa-libgl-devel-cos6-x86_64 mesa-dri-drivers-cos6-x86_64 libselinux-cos6-x86_64 libxdamage-cos6-x86_64 libxxf86vm-cos6-x86_64 libxext-cos6-x86_64 xorg-libxfixes

 # on Windows, install the Visual Studio command prompt via Conda:
 conda install vs2019_win-64